Fork Way

 From Pittsburgh Streets

-Fork Way appears in the 1924 Hopkins atlas, running from Cornwall Street, at the point where the water tower now stands, north to Perth Street (which extended farther west than it does today).[1]
-It no longer exists.
+Fork Way formerly ran from Cornwall Street, at the point where the water tower now stands, north to Perth Street (which extended farther west than it does today).[1]
+It was laid out in 1927 in the second Englewood plan of lots.[2]
+It was vacated in 1964.[3]

 Bob Regan includes "Fork" in his "Streets of Pittsburgh" crossword puzzle, clued as "Cutlery used for serving and eating food with a handle on one end and tines on the other."[4]
 Unfortunately this is just a dictionary definition of the word fork and gives no information about the origin of the street name.